Case Interview Practice

 Metrics that matter

-• Time to market for new products.
+• Time-to-market for new products.

 • Customer satisfaction scores.